EoghannIrving/playlist-pilot/README.md

 - Preferred GPT model (for example `gpt-4o-mini`)

 All values are saved in `settings.json` in the project root or mounted volume.
+You can also place these keys in your `.env` file so they are available when the container first starts.

 ## API Endpoints